Short Courses & Summer Programmes

 There is usually a fee to attend UWC short courses which covers tuition, room and board, and participants also cover their own travel expenses, any necessary visa fees and pocket money.
 For applicants who cannot afford a UWC short course, most offer financial assistance, which may be provided either by the short course organiser or through a UWC national committee.
 Please enquire with the relevant short course organiser.

 Each short course has its own admissions process.
-Please note that we are in the process of confirming further UWC short courses for 2019.
-All of the 2019 UWC short courses will be listed on the website as from February 2019.
 If you are interested in participating in a UWC short course please visit Current Short Courses to find out about each of this year’s courses and how to apply.

 Information for Short Course Organisers